Michael Dickson (American football): College career

+He finished his career as the school's all-time leader in punting average (45.32 yards per punt), punts (226), and punting yards (10,242).
+His 45.32 yards per punt average was the 3rd highest average in Big 12 history at the time.

 Professional career

 Dickson was selected by the Seattle Seahawks in the fifth round, 149th overall, of the 2018 NFL draft.
-Dickson would go on to win the punting job, after the Seahawks released longtime veteran Jon Ryan during the preseason.
-He made his NFL debut during the season opening 27–24 road loss to the Denver Broncos, punting six times for 354 net yards.
+Dickson would go on to win the punting job, after the Seahawks released longtime veteran Jon Ryan during the preseason, and also took over as placeholder.